nextpyp/pyp/docs/guide/workflows.rst

 - Choose a workflow from the list and click :bdg-primary:`Import`

 - A form will appear asking for any required parameters.
-This typically includes the location of the raw data (and associated files) and the :doc:`Computing resources<computing>` to use
+This typically includes the location of the raw data (and associated files) and the compute :doc:`Resources<computing>` to use

 - Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for N blocks` (where N is the number of blocks in the workflow)